Qiskit/qiskit/README.md

 Now that the SDK is installed, it's time to begin working with QISKit.
 First, get your API token:

--  Create an `IBM Quantum Experience <https://quantumexperience.ng.bluemix.net>`__ account if you haven't already done so
+-  Create an `IBM Q experience <https://quantumexperience.ng.bluemix.net>`__ account if you haven't already done so
--  Get an API token from the Quantum Experience website under “My Account” > “Personal Access Token”
+-  Get an API token from the IBM Q experience website under “My Account” > “Personal Access Token”

-This API token allows you to execute your programs into the IBM Quantum Experience backends.
+This API token allows you to execute your programs into the IBM Q wxperience backends.

 We are ready to try out some QASM examples, which runs via the local simulator.